Gengenbach Christmas Market 2026: Plan your visit

 When will the window be opened?

-Is Gengenbach easily accessible by public transport?
+Is Gengenbach easily accessible without a car?

 Conclusion on the Gengenbach Christmas Market